jdhall75/11ty-blog/src/index.md

 ---
 layout: home
-title: 'Eleventy Duo'
+title: 'Jason Hall'
 ---

-# Hello World
+# Hello Internet

-Eleventy Duo is a minimal and beautiful Eleventy theme for personal blogs.
-Checkout the [project's github repo](https://github.com/yinkakun/eleventy-duo) for more info.
+I keep telling myself to write down all the stuff that I do so I can remember it.
+I'm getting older so I need it now more than ever!